GiorgioUghini/Adrenalina/README.md

   * [Launching the Application (expert) - Windows](#launching-the-application---windows)

+## Features

+We developped all the base features, including:
+- Complete Game Rules
+- CLI
+- GUI
+- Socket
+- RMI

+### Additional features

+We've choosen to implement a Server that can run Multiple Matches at the same time.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
 See deployment for notes on how to deploy the project on a live system.